- Printer friendly version of the 2023-24 Elementary Code of Conduct

 - Creation/Imagination– combination of many learned skills to construct a new product (report or project)

-Daily homework assignments will generally be given Monday-Thursday.
+Daily homework assignments may be given Monday-Thursday.
 Homework will not routinely be assigned on weekends.

 Occasionally, weekend and vacation assignments may be necessary for continuity of learning.
 Students are encouraged to use weekends and vacations for long-term assignments, daily reading, and practicing of math facts.